 This is a good idea and I would to see something like this implemented.

-#7 Updated by Adam Goins 30 days ago
+#7 Updated by Adam Goins over 1 year ago

 I have a rough solution generated and in the work area under /work/projects/isis/latest/m05142_v2 that affords the ability for the user to change the size of the column by clicking on the column the user wishes to resize and then resizing it. (click the column header).